FREQUENTLY ASKED QUESTIONS:

 What if I don't have insurance for Chiropractic?

 If you have major medical insurance that does not include Chiropractic care, sometimes it is possible to be reimbursed for out of pocket expenses that are not covered under your policy.
 Elemental Medicine will provide you with the necessary paperwork for you to submit and get potential reimbursement.
 This also applies to commonly utilized Flexible Spending Accounts or Health Savings Accounts that let you use pre-tax income to cover additional medical care.
 We are happy to discuss this option with you and to help you navigate the details of your policy.
-When you pay in full at the time of each visit you will receive a 30% discount from our regular and customary insurance rates.
+When you pay in full at the time of each visit you will receive a discount from our regular and customary insurance rates.
 See the "Forms and Fees" page for details of the likely cost of each visit.
+We also offer our monthly membership program to offer a discount for those without insurance who would like to receive regular care.
+You can find all the details at the "Membership" tab above.

 What is the pelvic floor work that you do and who benefits from it?